 Working with the functional SMEs, business, and operations team members, the PM gained a personal understanding of the Medicaid system solution as well as regulatory and operational requirements so that gaps and deficiencies could be more effectively identified and documented.
 She worked with the business and operations teams to develop new policies and procedures, and with the PBM vendor to ensure claims and enrollment information was correctly transmitted between the entities within the contractual service level agreements (SLAs).
 She worked to put a process in place so that emergency after hours communications could take place to ensure continuity of care.

 The ATIBA project manager coordinated with all teams involved in this engagement (State, BCBS, PBM, business, operations, , IT, development, database, QA, enrollment & eligibility, fulfillment, EDI, billing, call center, reporting and analytics) to deliver end-to-end processes, procedures, and a comprehensive IT solution while ensuring clear ownership of roles and responsibilities across entities.
-The open enrollment date arrived, and all IT systems and Medicaid business operations were successfully transition to the outsourcing vendor with only minor issues encountered that were quickly resolved.
+The open enrollment date arrived, and all IT systems and Medicaid business operations were successfully transitioned to the outsourcing vendor with only minor issues encountered that were quickly resolved.
 Initial open enrollment resulted in the enrollment of over 50,000 Medicaid BCBS plan members, with over 120,000 members enrolled by the end of the open enrollment period.

 - Managed implementation, configuration and integration of all IT systems necessary to support the scope of Medicaid operations outsourced.